 © KapanLagi.com/Budy Santoso

-The fashion show was opened by Carron Angel with a collection titled The Rise of Peranakan.
+The show was opened by Carron Angel with a collection titled The Rise of Peranakan.
 It combines megamendung batik and kawung motifs in a soft pastel palette, enriched with colorful organdy fabric.
-Details such as lace, modern Shanghai buttons, and distinctive cutting techniques like mandarin collar, puff sleeves, front slit, and organza lace create a harmony between tradition and contemporary touches.
+Details like lace, modern Shanghai buttons, and characteristic cutting techniques such as mandarin collars, puff sleeves, front slits, and lace organza create a harmony between tradition and contemporary touches.

-This collection is inspired by the cultural acculturation of Chinese with Malay, Javanese, and Betawi, reflecting the historical identity of Peranakan.
-Carron challenges herself to work with three different colored Batik Trusmi megamendung fabrics, resulting in garments that are not only beautiful but also tell a story of resilience across generations.
+This collection is inspired by the cultural acculturation of Chinese with Malay, Javanese, and Betawi, the historical identity of the Peranakan.
+Carron challenges herself to process three pieces of Batik Trusmi with megamendung motifs in different colors, resulting in garments that are not only beautiful but also tell a story of resilience across generations.

 2. Ayu Nur Khofipah - Laras Manikam